Mi-Q/sipeed-cm5-fancontrol/deploy-kubernetes/README.md

 The deployment consists of:
 1. **Fan Controller DaemonSet** (Master Node Only):
    - Runs exclusively on the master node (node-role.kubernetes.io/master=true)
-   - Accesses GPIO for fan control
+   - Accesses GPIO for fan control via `/sys` and `/dev` mounts
+   - Runs with `privileged: true` and `hostPID: true` for hardware access
    - Polls temperatures from local and peer nodes
    - Provides HTTP status endpoint on port 8081
    - Only one instance per cluster

+**Hardware Access Requirements:**
+- The fan controller pod runs in privileged mode to access GPIO
+- Host `/sys` and `/dev` directories are mounted into the container
+- `hostPID: true` ensures proper hardware device access
+- These settings allow the pod to control the PWM fan just like running on bare metal

 2. **Temperature Exporter DaemonSet** (Worker Nodes Only):
    - Runs on all worker nodes (excludes master node)